stellargraph/stellargraph/CONTRIBUTING.md

         pass
 ```

 This should be applied to new code that isn't fully documented, tested or validated.
 This allows landing code faster and iterating on it inside the repository.
-The annotation will add an obvious "warning" admonition to the attached item's documentation.
+The annotation will add an obvious "warning" admonition to the attached item's documentation, as well as emitting a dynamic warning (with the class `ExperimentalWarning`) when the function, method or class `__init__` constructor is called.

 This is meant to be a lightweight status, with a low bar for "graduating".
 Code does not need to be `@experimental` if it satisfies the following check-list: